A dynamical-system approach to mathematical programming: Introduction

-associated with (\ref{probfin}) are isolated.
-Then: \begin{enumerate} \item Equilibria of $\Psi$ are exactly the solutions of the KKT optimality conditions (\ref{optim}), and so they are isolated. \item The set of asymptotically stable equilibria of $\Psi$ is precisely the set of local solutions (minima) of the mathematical programming problem (\ref{probfin}). \end{enumerate} \end{proposition} Note that the second term in $\Psi$ is the orthogonal projection of $\nabla f$ onto the orthogonal complement of the subspace spanned by $\{\nabla h(\mathbf{x})\}$. \begin{proof} The proof is elementary.
-The proposed vector field $\Psi$ is smooth (continuous) under the assumption that $\nabla h$ never vanishes.
-Suppose first that
+which is smooth in a vicinity of the manifold $\{h=0\}$.
+Suppose that local solutions of \eqref{probfin} are isolated.
+Then asymptotically stable equilibria of $\Psi$ in that neighbourhood of $\{h=0\}$ are precisely the local solutions (minima) of the mathematical programming problem (\ref{probfin}). \end{proposition} Note that the second term in $\Psi$ is the orthogonal projection of $\nabla f(\bx)$ onto the orthogonal complement of the subspace spanned by $\{\nabla h(\mathbf{x})\}$.
+If we identify row and column vectors in the canonical way, $\Psi$ in \eqref{campoo} can also be written